| |

 |

-270 yards off the tee.
-The green is slight elevated with 2 deep bunkers
+that is placed 270 yards off the tee.
+The green is slightly elevated with

 |